Michelle Sheridan, Talent Development Manager at Urbint

 It’s just as important to hone in on areas of development.
 We all know to a certain extent where our weaker spots are and how we need to improve.
-By saying to your manager, “I’ve been working on this skill, but I’d love your feedback on how you think it’s going and what I can do to develop even further” you’re opening the door to more honest conversations about development.
+By saying to your manager, “I’ve been working on my communication skills (or any other skill), skill, but I’d love your feedback on how you think it’s going and what I can do to develop even further” you’re opening the door to more honest conversations about development.
+Listen carefully to their comments and don’t be afraid of negative responses, each step you take will help you develop your communication skills.
 This kind of authenticity can only help you as you continue to learn and grow throughout your career.

 What does your dream job look like - both inside and outside of the company?
 Have you identified any roles that seem interesting or that you’d like to learn more about?
 It’s important to look at the big picture when planning your own career.
 Your manager is in a place to help you achieve those goals by supporting your development and helping you to network.

-It might be intimidating to talk about career goals with your manager, especially if your goals happen to lie outside of your team.
-However, a good manager is focused on their team’s career development even if it leads them to different roles outside the team.
+It might be intimidating to have authentic communication about career goals with your manager, especially if your goals happen to lie outside of your team.
+However, an authentic leader is focused on their team’s career development even if it leads them to different roles outside the team.

 These conversations should be woven into performance conversations throughout the year, such as check-ins and annual reviews.
 Career development is not something that comes up once a year.
 It’s an ongoing discussion that requires continuous planning and calibration.
-By keeping this line of communication open with your manager, you’ll have a better chance of them helping you get exactly where you want to go.
+By keeping this open communication style with your manager, you’ll have a better chance of them helping you get exactly where you want to go.

 Our last tip is to show appreciation!
-Remember, managers are people too.
-Showing appreciation can go a long way towards developing a bond that helps you to truly connect with your manager, beyond standard one-on-ones and meetings.
-Don’t be afraid to reach out and have some honest conversations and ask for advice on how to handle situations, and then let them know how it worked out.
-Having authentic conversations might not happen overnight, but with some practice you’ll feel more comfortable engaging with your manager in a more authentic way.
+Remember, managers, are people too.
+Showing appreciation can go a long way towards developing strong communication skills and a bond that helps you to truly connect with your manager, beyond standard one-on-ones and meetings.
+Don’t be afraid to reach out, communicate authentically, have some honest conversations and ask for advice on how to handle situations, and then let them know how it worked out.
+Having authentic conversations might not happen overnight, but with some practice, you’ll feel more comfortable engaging with your manager in a more authentic way.